atrium-ui/atrium/docs/src/content/docs/Concept.md

 Components serve as a **template** for a specific use case including styling and behavior.
 They are styled using [TailwindCSS](https://tailwindcss.com/).
 This allows us to build components that are highly customizable and compact without keeping a dependency on external CSS files.

 Components can have dependencies on other packages, though when "using" a component you do not import the component itself, but a copy of it.
 This copy can be freely changed and styled.
+In the same way, that makes it possible to update or change the component without breaking the websites that use it.

 Inspired by https://ui.shadcn.com/.